Parry Moon: Scientific contributions

-Moon’s early career focused in optics applications for engineers.
+Moon's early career focused in optics applications for engineers.
 Collaborating with Spencer, he began researching electromagnetism and Amperian forces.
 The quantity of papers that followed culminated in Foundations of Electrodynamics, unique for its physical insights, and two field theory books, which became standard references for many years.
 Much later, Moon and Spencer unified the approach to collections of data (vectors, tensors, etc.), with a concept they coined "holors".
 Through their work, they became disillusioned with Albert Einstein's theory of relativity and sought neo-classical explanations for various phenomena.

 Holors

 Moon and Spencer invented the term "holor" (/ˈhoʊlər/; Greek ὅλος "whole") for a mathematical entity that is made up of one or more "independent quantities", or "merates" (/ˈmɪəreɪts/; Greek μέρος "part") as they are called in the theory of holors.
-With the definitions, properties and examples provided by Moon and Spencer, a holor is equivalent to an array of quantities, and any arbitrary array of quantities is a holor.
-(A holor with a single merate is equivalent to an array with one element.)
-The merates or component quantities themselves may be real or complex numbers or more complicated quantities such as matrices.
-For example, holors include particular representations of:
+In modern parlance, holors are precisely multidimensional arrays of real numbers, and the terminology of holors is very rarely encountered.
+See the appendix of for a concise description of holors.